10 Easy News Articles for ESL Students

 New “Mesmerizing” Rainbow-Colored Fish Stuns Scientific World

-This is an awesome teaching resource for ESL teachers in USA as well as other parts of the world because students can easily relate it to the children’s classic storybook the Rainbow Fish.
+This is an awesome resource for teaching English for ESL teachers in the USA as well as other parts of the world because students can easily relate it to the children’s classic storybook the Rainbow Fish.
 Students may recognize the fish, feeling like they spotted this beloved character on the news stories!
 The lesson plan also includes a stunning picture of the fish that will capture student’s attention.

 ESL teachers can make a connection to the story by having students create an imaginary character for a sequel to Rainbow Fish news story.
 ESL students can also practice using easy English adjectives to describe how the fish looks and create their own new species of fish patterned after the rainbow-colored marvel from their ESL classroom.